Mortgage Rates Explained: Fixed, Variable & Tracker UK

 Variable, tracker, and SVR mortgages

-Variable-rate mortgages come in several forms, but they all share one characteristic: your interest rate can change during the mortgage term, which means your monthly payments can go up or down.
+Variable-rate mortgages take a few different forms, but they have one thing in common: the interest rate can move during the term, so your monthly payments can rise or fall.

-A tracker mortgage is directly linked to the Bank of England base rate.
-The lender sets a margin above (or occasionally below) the base rate — for example, base rate plus 0.75%.
-If the base rate is 4.5%, you’d pay 5.25%.
-If the base rate drops to 4%, your rate automatically falls to 4.75%.
-Trackers offer transparency because you can see exactly how your rate is calculated, but they expose you to the risk of base rate increases.
+A tracker mortgage is tied directly to the Bank of England base rate.
+Your lender adds a set margin above the base rate, or now and then below it, say base rate plus 0.75%.
+So if the base rate sits at 4.5%, you pay 5.25%.
+Drop the base rate to 4% and your rate falls with it, to 4.75%.
+You can always see how your rate is worked out, which makes trackers clear to follow, but they leave you open to the base rate going up.

-Variable-rate mortgages come in several forms, but they all share one characteristic: your interest rate can change during the mortgage term, which means your monthly payments can go up or down.
-Understanding how each type works is key to deciding how much you can borrow and what you can afford.
+Variable-rate mortgages take a few forms, but they share one trait: the rate can change during the term, so your monthly payments can go up or down.
+Getting to grips with each type helps you judge how much you can borrow and what sits comfortably in your budget.

-A tracker mortgage is directly linked to the Bank of England base rate.
-The lender sets a margin above (or occasionally below) the base rate — for example, base rate plus 0.75%.
-If the base rate is 4.5%, you’d pay 5.25%.
-If the base rate drops to 4%, your rate automatically falls to 4.75%.
-Trackers offer transparency because you can see exactly how your rate is calculated, but they expose you to the risk of base rate increases.
-Buy-to-let landlords sometimes favour trackers for the flexibility they offer.
+A tracker mortgage is tied directly to the Bank of England base rate.
+Your lender adds a set margin above it, or occasionally below, say base rate plus 0.75%.
+If the base rate is 4.5%, you pay 5.25%.
+If it drops to 4%, your rate falls to 4.75% on its own.
+You can see exactly how the rate is built, which makes trackers easy to follow, though a rising base rate will push your payments up.
+Buy-to-let landlords sometimes lean toward trackers for that flexibility.

-A standard variable rate (SVR) is the default rate your lender charges once your initial deal period (fixed, tracker, or discounted) ends.
-The SVR is set entirely at the lender’s discretion — they can raise or lower it whenever they choose, by whatever amount they decide.
-SVRs are almost always higher than the rates available on new mortgage deals, which is why it’s so important to remortgage before your current deal expires.
+A standard variable rate (SVR) is the fallback rate your lender charges once your opening deal (fixed, tracker or discounted) ends.
+The lender sets it at its own discretion and can raise or lower it whenever it wants, by whatever amount.
+SVRs are nearly always higher than the rates on new deals, which is why it pays to remortgage before your current deal expires.

 Rate types at a glance